reload/https-proxy/README.md

 > which we have used for most of our projects.
 >
 > The new approach is smaller (due to using nginx), more inline with
-> current production hosting practice (nginx, again), also supports
+> current production hosting practice (nginx, again), should be easier
-> Next.js, and should be easier to maintain and keep up-to-date.
+> to maintain and keep up-to-date, and also supports Next.js,
+> Storybook, and generic proxies.